Servideska/HPC/doc.zih.tu-dresden.de/docs/application/overview.md

 ### get access with a valid ZIH login

-If a project already exists and a user with a valid ZIH login wants to use HPC resources, it is enough to add the user via the [manager view][3].
-The manager view can be used by project managers and project administrators.
+When you have a valid ZIH login, there are two possibilities for you: Either the manager or administrator of a HPC project needs to add you as a member of this project via the [manager view][3], or you have to [apply for a project](project_request_form.md).

 ## Acknowledgment in Publications